benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 # Tech DeFAANGed

 ***tl;dr*** the focus of my writing has shifted.
-I've started a new blog, [_DeFAANGed_], where I'll be writing about tech addiction and the phenomenology of computer use.
+I've started a new blog, [_DeFAANGed_], where I'll be writing about technology addiction, the phenomenology of computer use, and how to get Big Tech out of your life.
 I might still post to Ben's Guide occasionally, but if you want to follow what I'm up to, _DeFAANGed_ is the best place.
 [You can subscribe here](https://defaanged.mataroa.blog/newsletter/).

 [_DeFAANGed_]: https://defaanged.mataroa.blog/